 The FETs are placed such that if either of the NMOS or PMOS transistors are connected in series, the other type is connected in parallel.
 Thus, only one type of MOS turns on at a time.

-We use CMOS chips in RF applications, satellite technology, Bluetooth, and mobile networks.
+We use CMOS chips in RF applications, satellite communication, Bluetooth, and mobile networks.
 We also see their use in radar applications and Wi-Fi technology.
+To be honest, CMOS is the backbone of the semiconductor industry.
+Its applications are countless.

 Characteristics of CMOS Logic Families